Women's, Gender, and Sexuality Studies

-The B.A. in Women’s and Gender Studies requires 122 credit hours.
-A total of 30 of those 122 hours will be in courses in the major concentration, 12 of which will be advised electives.
-Students are required to take WGS 200, WGS 210, WGS 492, and WGS 310, an internship.
+The B.A. in Interdisciplinary Studies with a Women’s, Gender, and Sexuality Studies concentration requires 120 credit hours.
+A total of 30 of those 120 hours will be in courses in the major concentration, 12 of which will be advised electives.
+Students are required to take WGS 200, WGS 210, WGS 492, WGS 300 or WGS 380, and WGS 310, an internship.

-Students must also successfully complete all university GER requirements, as well as College of Humanities and Social Sciences requirements.
-Students will also be required to either complete an internship (WGS 310), or prepare a capstone senior thesis as part of his or her degree.
+Students must also successfully complete all university GEP requirements, as well as College of Humanities and Social Sciences requirements.
+Students will be required to complete an internship (WGS 310) and prepare a capstone senior thesis (WGS 492) as part of their degree.

-Students who are admitted into the Women’s and Gender Studies Program are expected to maintain a minimum overall GPA of 2.0.
+Students who are admitted into the Women’s, Gender, and Sexuality Studies Program are expected to maintain a minimum overall GPA of 2.0.
 Students must receive a “C-” or better in any major course to receive credit for that course.
 Students must maintain a minimum overall GPA of 2.0 in their major concentration.

-Applicants for transfer into the Women’s and Gender Studies program from within the university must have a minimum GPA of 2.5 on their completed college level work.
+Applicants for transfer into the Women’s, Gender, and Sexuality Studies program from within the university must have a minimum GPA of 2.5 on their completed college level work.
 No more than 72 hours of approved college credit and up to 12 hours for the 30-hour major concentration will be accepted from transfers from outside the university.

-The Women's and Gender Studies internship is open only to Women’s and Gender Studies undergraduates.
+The Women's and Gender Studies internship is open only to Women’s, Gender, and Sexuality Studies undergraduates.
 The internship consists of practical work and functions as a counterpart to the academic and more theoretical focus of other major or minor courses.
 Therefore, the internship should be scheduled towards the end of the course of study.

 A paper that ties together practice and theory is required and is written under the supervision of the program coordinator.
 Readings and classes may also be required.
-In the past, students have interned with such organizations as Girl Scouts, N.C.
-Equity, The Women’s Center, WomenNC, The Salvation Army of Wake County, The Wake County Women’s Center, and Planned Parenthood.
-The Non-Profit Institute also maintains a list of internship opportunities.
+In the past, students have interned with such organizations as Girl Scouts, Equality NC, The Women’s Center, WomenNC, Interact, Women's Center of Wake County, and Planned Parenthood.

 - Internship Overview